 A concern for the spirit of place is revisited again in Delirium, made during an artist’s residency in Brisbane in Spring 2006.
 It’s a heat-crazed, disoriented vision of the city.
 Tropical vegetation and the natural world collide with its towering cityscape and life is observed via the humid pulse of a slow infrared shutter and flickering, grainy camera style.
 The film is a collaboration with Tasmanian sound artist Matt Warren, who composed the vocal and electronic underscore.

-Since moving to New Zealand, I have focused on relationships between landscape photography, poetry and the moving image.
-A trilogy of my short films, shot along the west coast of Auckland, was shown for a four month season on the outdoor screen run by Auckland Live in Aotea Square, Auckland.
+These short films explore relationships between landscape photography, poetry and the moving image.
+Three landscape based works, shot along the west coast of Auckland, were shown for a four month season on the outdoor screen run by Auckland Live in Aotea Square, Auckland.

 Since 2016 I have co-curated an annual one day festival of moving poetry films with Robin Kewell (Flicks Cinema).
 This has provided the opportunity to premiere my new works in this genre, alongside related short films by Auckland poets, film makers and students.
 Each year we also select international work to complete the mix.
 The 2020 programme will involve musicians responding live to a number of projected single screen works.